LukeSmithxyz/st/README.md

 + Alt-k and Alt-j scroll back/foward in history one line at a time
 + Alt-u and Alt-d scroll back/foward in history a page at a time

-Right now, I've just made the default font the system "mono" at size 14, and I've remapped the key to toggle the light/dark color scheme to Alt-Tab.
-It originally was F6, which is too often mapped by some other program.

 ## Terminal-specific mappings

 (Additions before me.)